Nevaehni/SoftwareManager/README.md

 ### 🔧 Recent Implementation Notes

+**F-05: Add custom MSI/EXE to bundle - COMPLETED** ✅
+The custom installer functionality has been fully implemented and tested with comprehensive URL download support.
+Key technical solutions:

+- **CustomInstallerService**: Core service for managing MSI/EXE files with validation, bundling, and installation capabilities
+- **File Sources**: Supports both local file selection and URL downloads from HTTP/HTTPS sources
+- **File Validation**: Supports MSI and EXE files with size limits (500MB), extension validation, and content-length checks for downloads
+- **URL Download Engine**: Built-in HTTP/HTTPS download with progress tracking, error handling, and temporary file management
+- **Backup Integration**: Custom installers are automatically included in backup bundles with manifest tracking
+- **Enhanced UI**: Dual-mode interface with "Browse Files" for local selection and "Add URL" for download functionality
+- **IPC Architecture**: Secure file operations and URL downloads through main process with validation and error handling
+- **Installation Support**: Automatic silent installation during restore using msiexec for MSI and common flags for EXE
+- **Manifest System**: JSON-based tracking with downloadUrl field for URL-sourced installers

+Users can now add custom MSI/EXE installers to their backup bundles through two methods:
+1. **Local File Selection**: Browse and select MSI/EXE files from the local filesystem
+2. **URL Download**: Enter direct download URLs for MSI/EXE files which are automatically downloaded and validated

+The system validates all installers, tracks their source (file path or download URL), and includes them in backup manifests.
+During restore operations, these custom installers can be automatically executed using appropriate silent installation methods.

 **F-04: Uninstall packages with UI - COMPLETED** ✅
 The package uninstall functionality has been fully implemented and tested.
 Key technical solutions: